Change Makers Stage

 Lecturer

-Dr. Meike Sauerwein is a faculty at HKUST and the academic lead of the HKUST Life Cycle Lab.
-Her research interests evolve around environmental assessment of systems & products and consumption behaviours with focus on of circular systems in FMCG & textile.
+Dr. Meike Sauerwein is a faculty in The Division of Environment at The Hong Kong Univeristy of Science and Technology (HKUST) and the academic lead of the HKUST Life Cycle Lab.
+Her research interests focus on environmental assessment of systems & products and consumption behaviours with focus on of circular systems.
 She teaches about Sustainable Consumption & Life Cycle Assessment and its applications in business, sustainable finance, and policymaking.
-Meike also leads the Sustainability Education Working Group of the HK Sustainable Campus Consortium.
+Meike also leads the Sustainability Education Working Group across 8 campuses of the Hong Kong Sustainable Campus Consortium.

 Supported by